 On behalf of AEP, Geosyntec Consultants, Inc. ("Geosyntec") conducted an assessment of the groundwater monitoring network in the uppermost aquifer associated with the BSFAP (Geosyntec, 2016).
 Geosyntec determined that the hydrostratigraphy in the vicinity of the BSFAP is characterized by an interconnected water-bearing system comprised of Pennsylvanian-aged bedrock (of the Breathitt Group, Conemaugh Formation) and Quaternary alluvium.
-The Conemaugh Formation and Breathitt Group consists of sandstones, siltstones, shale, and coal that may grade laterally and vertically into one another.
+The Conemaugh Formation and Breathitt Group consist of sandstones, siltstones, shale, and coal that may grade laterally and vertically into one another.
 The overlying Quaternary alluvium deposits include sandy lean clay to silty sand and gravel at the bottom of the Horseford Creek valley and the floodplain of Blaine Creek.
 Based on these hydrogeologic conditions, Geosyntec defined the interconnected water-bearing system of the fractured bedrock and alluvium as the uppermost aquifer for the BSFAP CCR unit.
-This determination was based on the presence of groundwater in numerous monitoring wells screened in the water-bearing units (fractured bedrock and alluvium), the recovery of these wells during pumping and development, and a potentiometric surface generally consistent with Site topography and surface water elevations.
+This determination was based on the presence of groundwater in numerous monitoring wells screened in the water-bearing unit (fractured bedrock and alluvium), the recovery of these wells during pumping and development, and a potentiometric surface generally consistent with Site topography and surface water elevations.

-To assess the upper water-bearing aquifer (fractured bedrock and alluvium), Geosyntec defined the groundwater detection monitoring network with 10 groundwater monitoring wells (Geosyntec, 2016).
-Of these, six monitoring wells (MW-1011, MW-1012, MW-1203, MW-1601, MW-1602, and MW-1603) are screened in fractured sandstone and shale layers of the Breathitt formation.
+Geosyntec defined the groundwater detection monitoring network as consisting of ten monitoring wells to assess the upper water-bearing aquifer (fractured bedrock and alluvium) (Geosyntec, 2016).
+Of these monitoring wells, six locations (MW-1011, MW-1012, MW-1203, MW-1601, MW-1602, and MW-1603) are screened in fractured sandstone and shale layers of the Breathitt formation.
 The remaining four monitoring wells (MW-1604 through MW-1607) are screened in the alluvium.
 The location of each groundwater monitoring well within the uppermost aquifer is shown in Figure 2.

 Three of the monitoring wells (MW-1011, MW-1012, and MW-1203) screened in bedrock were installed on the hillside slopes upgradient of the BSFAP to support background monitoring.
 Three monitoring wells (MW-1601, MW-1602, and MW-1603) were installed in bedrock located downgradient of the BSFAP and used for compliance monitoring.
-Two monitoring wells (MW-1604 and MW-1605) were screened in alluvium and are used for background monitoring; while the remaining two monitoring wells (MW-1606 and MW-1607), screened in alluvium and located below the Main Dam, are used for compliance monitoring.
+Two monitoring wells (MW-1604 and MW-1605) side gradient of the BSFAP are screened in alluvium and are used for background monitoring.
+The remaining two monitoring wells (MW-1606 and MW-1607) are located south of the Main Dam (Figure 1).
+These locations are screened in the alluvium downgradient of the BSFAP and used for compliance monitoring.